slowernews/wisdom-tldr/chapters/introduction.md

 > *"The happiness of your life depends upon the quality of your thoughts." (...)
 "Almost nothing material is needed for a happy life, for he who has understood existence."
 -- Marcus Aurelius*

+> *"The secret of happiness is freedom and the secret of freedom is courage."
+-- Thucydides*

+> *"Happiness is not a destination but a state of being."
+-- Demetrius of phalerum*

 > *"Many people lose the small joys in the hope for the big happiness."
 -- Pearl S. Buck*